Scotland Study Abroad Program at the University of St. Andrews

 What is self-catered accommodation like?

-Some students prefer the greater freedom of self-catered accommodation, where they prepare their own meals (especially an advantage for those with dietary restrictions and food allergies).
-Some student houses accommodate six students in single-study bedrooms on two floors with central gas heating.
-The houses are fully furnished and include a kitchen.
-Students share communal bathrooms.
-Some self-catered accommodations are arranged with five students in en-suite single- study bedrooms.
+Some students prefer the greater freedom of self-catered accommodation, where they prepare their own meals.
+This is especially an advantage for those with dietary restrictions and food allergies.
+Self-catered accommodations are arranged with five students in standard or en-suite single bedrooms.
 These apartment-style accommodations are fully furnished and include a kitchen.
 Some halls offer a section of self-catered accommodation where 12 students share a kitchen/dining area.
-Generally, the self-catered facilities are a farther walk from the academic buildings for St. Andrews than the catered facilities.
-However, keep in mind that St. Andrews is a small town and most walking commutes are around 25 minutes.
-There are also local buses available for transport.

 Will I have a phone and internet connection?

 All accommodation includes a telephone and Internet connection.

 I have a friend who went to St. Andrews and recommended certain buildings.
 Can I request those buildings?

 The housing preference forms provide space for you to request a certain type of housing only.
 St. Andrews and IFSA-Butler guarantee accommodation to all IFSA-Butler students.
 However, the university does not guarantee placement in the type of accommodation you requested.
 Many students are placed in modern housing on the edge of town, which is about a one-mile walk to the town center where most of the university buildings are located.
 The older buildings located in the center of town are very popular and space is very limited.
 To increase your chances of getting a building closer into town, you should consider a standard catered room as your first preference.

 Will I have to walk a lot?